This post may contain affiliate links. For more information, please see our affiliate policy.

 Step-by-step instructions

 - Set aside 1 ½ cups of broth in a small bowl and whisk the cornstarch into it.
 Heat the remaining broth in a saucepan until boiling.
-Add tortellini and cook until the tortellini floats to the top of the water and the internal temperature of a tortellini is 165 degrees.
+Add tortellini and cook until the tortellini floats to the top of the water and the internal temperature of a tortellini is 165 degrees (see package instructions).
 Gently drain and set aside.

-- In a non-stick skillet, melt the butter over medium-high heat until it foams.
+- In a non-stick skillet, melt the butter over medium heat until it foams.
 Add the garlic and dried basil and stir for 2 minutes to sauté the garlic.

 - Then add the broth and cornstarch mixture and bring to a boil.
 Turn the heat down and simmer until the mixture thickens, only 1 or 2 minutes.

 - Stir in the al dente tortellini and toss in the garlic butter mixture to coat every piece.
-Garnish with fresh basil and Parmesan cheese.
+Garnish with fresh basil or parsley and Parmesan cheese.

 Recipe tips and variations